St. Raphael Syro Malabar

 Next Liturgy:

-PS1: If interested in sponsoring any of the upcoming Holy Qurbana, please contact Jose Pudussery or Joffi Joy.
+PS: If you are interested in sponsoring an upcoming Holy Qurbana, please contact one of the Trustees.
 Please feel free to bring your favorite snacks or beverages for the socializing-hour that follows the Qurbana.

 Syro-Malabar Liturgy: